AirWSW/onedrive/README.md

 1. OneDrive API client wrapper as OneIndex, PyIndex etc.
 2. Cache while first request income and auto refreshing.
 3. In memory cache with permanent local cache file (Experiment).
-4. Multi OneDrives within one endpoint, specify one drive by using query (Experiment).
+4. Multi OneDrives within one endpoint, specify one drive by using query.
 5. Run without other requirements, just configure once and run it.

 #### Danger testing

 1. Volume mounts and mount type setting.
+2. Using delta API or subscription/notification to update folder cache.

 #### Known BUGs